This program is currently closed for new applications

 WHAT SKILLS AND CHARACTERISTICS DO I NEED?

-Physically capable and able to work in an outdoor environment in all weathers with the ability to be on your feet for up to 6 hours a day with extensive walking.
+A high level of physical fitness is required to take part in this volunteer role, with the ability to be on your feet for up to 6 hours a day with extensive walking.
+The role involves working in an outdoor environment in all weathers.

 - Capability to adapt to change and willingness to keep up to date with training.